knvd/HADES/README.md

 # HybridEncryptionAlgorithm
 A hybrid Encryption/Decryption Algorithm implementing both DES and RSA algorithm.

-RSA is a Secure Encryption algorithm but Using RSA algorithm for data encryption is a time consuming process a it is 10x slower than normal DES.
+RSA is a Secure Encryption algorithm but Using RSA algorithm for data encryption is a time consuming process a it is 10x slower than normal DES.On the other hand DES or any Private key algorithm has the drawback of sharing of secret/key.

 This Hybrid Algorithm uses RSA enc. to encrypt the private key of user and Applies normal round encryption to the data with round specific keys generated from the user private key.
-On decryption User provides the RSA encrypted key which is decrypted and data is decrypted like the encryption process.
+On decryption User provides the RSA encrypted key which is decrypted and data is decrypted like the encryption process, which means we can simply shqre the encrypted key over unreliable channel.
 The user can choose no. of rounds to be performed at the cost of time.
 Currently the options include 2, 4 ,8, 12 and 16 rounds.
 As of now(18 Jul 2017), The Project includes 4 classes.